Audrey Beecham

 Helen Audrey Beecham (21 July 1915 – 31 January 1989) was an English poet, teacher and historian.

 Life

 Beecham was born in Weaverham in 1915.
 Her grandfather was Sir Joseph Beecham, 1st Baronet, eldest son of Thomas Beecham, who had created a fortune with Beecham's Pills.
 Her uncle was the conductor Sir Thomas Beecham and her father devoted time to spending his inheritance.
 She took PPE at Somerville College in Oxford.
 She left with a second class degree and went to live in Paris in the group that included Henry Miller.
-She made a lasting friendship with the writers Lawrence Durrell and Anais Nin.
+She made a lasting friendship with the writers Lawrence Durrell and Anaïs Nin.